 There are definitely things that you can do by yourself to improve low mood or to tackle depression.
 These include:

-- Ask for help!
+- Ask for help.
 If asking for help is difficult, consider whether you are feeling depressed because you are trying to do more than you are able to do on your own.
-Others may not realise that you need help and may need you to tell them if you are struggling, especially if you are the person who is normally ‘strong’.

 - Avoid stimulants such as caffeine, which will keep you awake and worsen feelings of agitation.